Janet Kaylo, MA (Jungian and Post-Jungian Studies), CMA, RSMT, SrDMP, R-MPA

 LSSI Founder and Director

 Janet has worked professionally as a Certified Movement Analyst for nearly 30 years.
-She is also a registered Somatic Movement Therapist (ISMETA), a Senior Registered Dance Movement Psychotherapist (ADMP, UK), and a Movement Pattern Analyst Consultant (Warren Lamb’s legacy work, through Motus Humanus).
+She is also a Registered Somatic Movement Therapist (ISMETA), a Senior Registered Dance Movement Psychotherapist (ADMP, UK), and a Registered Movement Pattern Analyst (Warren Lamb Trust).

 In the last 38 years, she has performed as a featured dancer with several NYC dance companies, including Bhaskar Dances of India, Sophie Maslow Dance Company, Daniel Maloney and Dancers, and Rhythm and Visions of India; and has choreographed, directed, trained dancers and dance movement therapists and designed professional training and degree programs at undergraduate and Master’s level internationally.
 She has presented workshops, annual training and master classes throughout Great Britain, Europe, the US, Canada, and in India.
 Read more.

 Nadine Saxton, MA, CMA, RSMT, CST, Dip.
 Psych